Antique Bone China - A-Z Guide

 It didn’t survive.
 There were no hard headed dragons to pull the perfectionists away from the abyss of self indulgence – only the old gold of the 4th Earl Fitzwilliam to bankroll them.
 No expense was spared, no gorgeousness left un-encrusted.

 Ceasing production in 1842, the rarity and quality of Rockingham ware makes it attractive to collectors.
-The only criticism leveled is the lack of imagination on the design of the antique bone china shapes.
+The only criticism levelled is the lack of imagination on the design of the antique bone china shapes.
 The antique bone china production began in around 1825.
 The clay body was of the best quality, very dense and creamy white in colour.

 Highly decorated dessert services with still life subjects and landscapes became Rockingham specialties – all marked with the characteristic Griffin crest.